Reference 07 — Host embedding

 Embedding examples

-RC car: 1 host, 1 transport, no forwarding
+RC car: one host, one transport, no forwarding

 [ ESP32 RC car ]